 18. NW corner of 2nd St. and Ivinson Ave.

 This Italianate style building, built in the late 1870s, was once a three-story structure; the top floor was removed when it was discovered that Laramie’s strong west winds were causing it to shake.
-The iron stairs on the east facade, a common feature of 19th-century architecture, are the ends of tie rods which extend through the building and strengthen the second floor joists.
+The iron stars on the east facade, a common feature of 19th-century architecture, are the ends of tie rods which extend through the building and strengthen the second floor joists.

 Continue north up 2nd St. for half a block.